Samsung Galaxy Tab S6: Hardware

 The Samsung Galaxy Tab S6 includes dual rear-facing cameras.
 The wide 26 mm f/2.0 lens 13-megapixel sensor, while the ultrawide f/2.2 lens has a 12-megapixel sensor; the front-facing camera uses an 8-megapixel sensor.
 It is capable of recording 4K video at 30 fps.
+The Samsung Galaxy Tab S6 Lite family has a single wide 28mm f/1.9 lens 8-megapixel sensor; the front-facing camera uses a 32mm f/2.0 lens 5-megapixel sensor.
+It is capable of recording FHD video at 30 fps.